Last updated: August 29, 2019

 For daily travel under 150 km per day:

 - Privately owned vehicle

 For daily travel greater than 150 km per day:

 - Rental car

-Claim mileage when using your own vehicle (PDF, 104KB) for business travel or getting to a departure location (for example, airport, bus or ferry terminal).
+Claim mileage when using your own vehicle for business travel or getting to a departure location (for example, airport, bus or ferry terminal).
 Carpooling is expected when it's practical do so in order to minimize costs and the production of greenhouse gas emissions.
 Review Appendix 1 - Travel Allowances (PDF, 51KB) for rates.

-Stay with family or friends while working away from home and claim the private accommodation allowance of $30.75 per night.
+Stay with family or friends while working away from home and claim the private accommodation allowance as per Appendix 1 - Travel Allowances (PDF, 51KB).
 Or use the business travel accommodation listing to find a hotel that qualifies for reimbursement.

 - Begin before 7 am on the date of departure to claim breakfast